shyamsundar055/Stats-App/README.md

 Country wise coronavirus(covid-19) statistics data to check number of active cases, deaths, recovered + World map(Visible only on medium and large screen devices).

-This project was React Js, Bootstrap CSS, D3js and TopoJson for map geometries.
+This project was developed using React Js, Bootstrap CSS, D3js and TopoJson for map geometries.

+The coronavirus(covid-19) statistics data is provided by [API-SPORTS](https://api-sports.io/documentation/covid-19) which is free.

 ## Available Scripts